jnqian99/academic-performance/README2.md

 Preprocessing ensures data quality for reliable analysis and modeling.
 Key steps included:
-- **Missing Value Handling**: Imputation of numerical values with medians and filling categorical values with placeholders.
+- **Missing Value Handling**: During EDA, it was observed that all missing values had already been handled in the original data by replacing them with placeholders such as "Unknown" or "(blank)".
 - **Encoding**: Categorical features were label-encoded (low cardinality) or one-hot encoded (high cardinality, e.g., Nationality).
 - **Normalization**: Numerical academic features were normalized to facilitate clustering and improve model performance.